Spartronics4915/developers_handbook/java_programming/1_syntax.md

 ## Whitespace and comments
 In the above program you can that certain parts are indented.
 In some languages, indentation means something, but in Java it is ignored.
-You should still indent your code (using tabs or spaces), because it makes it easier to read.
+You should still indent your code (using tabs or spaces, four spaces when working with shared team code), because it makes it easier to read.

 Another thing that's ignored are comments.
 They are usually used to explain or *comment* on some code.
 If a piece of code is confusing, or